ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The process of establishing a network connection begins when an application expresses intent to communicate with a Remote Endpoint by calling `Initiate`, at which point the Preconnection object contains all constraints or requirements the application has configured.
 The establishment process can be considered complete once there is at least one Protocol Stack that has completed any required setup to the point that it can transmit and receive the application's data.

-Connection establishment is divided into two top-level steps: Candidate Gathering (defined in Section 4.2.1 of {{I-D.ietf-taps-arch}}), to identify the paths, protocols, and Endpoints to use (see {{gathering}}); and Candidate Racing (defined in Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the Transport Services system can select which set to use (see {{racing}}).
+Connection establishment is divided into two top-level steps: Candidate Gathering (defined in Section 4.2.1 of {{I-D.ietf-taps-arch}}), to identify the paths, protocols, and endpoints to use (see {{gathering}}); and Candidate Racing (defined in Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the Transport Services system can select which set to use (see {{racing}}).
 Candidate Racing involves attempting multiple options for connection establishment, and choosing the first option to succeed as the Protocol Stack to use for the connection.
 These attempts are usually staggered, starting each next option after a delay, but they can also be performed in parallel or only after waiting for failures.

 For ease of illustration, this document structures the candidates for racing as a tree (see {{tree-structure}}).
 This is not meant to restrict implementations from structuring racing candidates differently.

 The most simple example of this process might involve identifying the single IP address to which the implementation wishes to connect, using the system's current default path (i.e., using the default interface), and starting a TCP handshake to establish a stream to the specified IP address.
-However, each step may also differ depending on the requirements of the connection: if the Endpoint Identifier is as a hostname and port, then there may be multiple resolved addresses that are available; there may also be multiple paths available, (in this case using an interface other than the default system interface); and some protocols may not need any transport handshake to be considered "established" (such as UDP), while other connections may utilize layered protocol handshakes, such as TLS over TCP.
+However, each step may also differ depending on the requirements of the connection: if the Endpoint Identifier is a hostname and port, then there may be multiple resolved addresses that are available; there may also be multiple paths available, (in this case using an interface other than the default system interface); and some protocols may not need any transport handshake to be considered "established" (such as UDP), while other connections may utilize layered protocol handshakes, such as TLS over TCP.

 Whenever an implementation has multiple options for connection establishment, it can view the set of all individual connection establishment options as a single, aggregate connection establishment.
-The aggregate set conceptually includes every valid combination of Endpoint Identifiers, paths, and protocols.
+The aggregate set conceptually includes every valid combination of endpoints, paths, and protocols.
 As an example, consider an implementation that initiates a TCP connection to a hostname + port Endpoint Identifier, and has two valid interfaces available (Wi-Fi and LTE).
 The hostname resolves to a single IPv4 address on the Wi-Fi network, and resolves to the same IPv4 address on the LTE network, as well as a single IPv6 address.
 The aggregate set of connection establishment options can be viewed as follows:

 ~~~~~~~~~~
 Aggregate [Endpoint Identifier: www.example.com:80] [Interface: Any]   [Protocol: TCP]